-Management continues to monitor the changing landscape of global conflicts and their potential impacts on its business.
-First among these concerns is the ongoing conflict in Ukraine, which has caused disruption in the grain, natural gas and fertilizer markets, and the result of which is uncertainty in pricing for those commodities.
+In addition, escalating tensions and violence in the middle east, led by strikes from, and retaliatory strikes upon, Yemen create further uncertainty.
+The very recent escalation of armed conflict between India and Pakistan is adding to this uncertainty, and is particularly concerning given that India stands to become a significant trade partner as the United States attempts to force domestic companies to invest more inside the United States and diversify the countries from which they seek imports.
+The ongoing conflict in Ukraine, which caused initial disruptions in the grain, natural gas and fertilizer markets, continues to create uncertainty.
 Because the Company relies on grains for part of its raw inputs, these disruptions could increase the supply costs.
 However, since the Company sources all its grain from local or known domestic suppliers, management considers that the impact of the Ukraine war is not significant based on the Company's history and relationship with the existing farmers and growers.
 The other potential conflict the Company monitors is the threatening military activity between China and Taiwan.
-The Company used to source its glass bottles from suppliers in China and has recently migrated this production to Taiwan.
-Although the Company now has what it considers an adequate supply of its glass bottles at the current utilization rate, considering the potential disruption in Taiwan, the Company has started to evaluate new producers who can produce glass bottles in other countries.
-Finally, most recently the attacks on Israel and the resulting and potentially escalating tensions in the region could feed uncertainty in the oil markets, impacting prices for fuel, transportation, freight and other related items, impacting costs directly and indirectly leading to more inflation.
+The Company used to primarily source its glass bottles from vendors who used suppliers in China.
+Given the risks associated with tariffs increases, the Company asked its suppliers to begin looking for glass suppliers in other countries, and that effort remains ongoing.
+Finally, the ongoing standoff and strikes between Israel and Hamas is keeping tensions in the region high, further feeding uncertainty in the markets, impacting prices for fuel, transportation, freight and other related items.